 - They’re open and inclusive.
 This doesn’t contradict the above advice.
 Encourage students who are unsure about what they can do to apply.
 You never know what you might find.
 You could discover someone with an unbelievable knack for writing killer headlines, or for eliciting the best quotes during interviews.
 There is talent all over the school.
 The right recruiting can help you find it.

 - They provide pertinent information.
 Your poster needs to say more than simply “Join Yearbook!”
 Interested students should be able to quickly and easily get a good picture of what’s involved, and also have no doubt about how to find more information.
-Advisor name, classroom, meeting times, signup sheet—provide whatever information they need to make joining stress-free and inviting.
+Adviser name, classroom, meeting times, signup sheet—provide whatever information they need to make joining stress-free and inviting.

 Types Of Posters You Can Use